MaximilianSoerenPollak/MaximilianSoerenPollak/README.md

 ---

-- 🌱 I’m currently learning **GO, by following an awesome book by Thorsten Ball on how to write an interpreter in GO.**
+- 🌱 I’m currently leanring more about how to **build Internal Developer Tools and try to extend my knowledge in GO**

 - 👯 I’m looking to collaborate on **Open-Source Projects / Just hit me up if you got something interesting.**

 - 📫 If you want a coffee chat, I'm happy to have one.
 Let's schedule one here [Calendar](https://cal.com/msoerenpollak)

-- 👨‍💻 You can also take a look at my [hackerrank profile](https://www.hackerrank.com/pollakmaximilian)

-- 📝 I regularly write articles on [https://msoerenpollak.medium.com](https://msoerenpollak.medium.com)

-- 💬 Ask me about **Python**
+- 💬 Ask me about **Python, Go, or anything else you find interesting.
+I'm always happy to listen to enthusiastic people**

 - 📫 How to reach me **contact@msoerenpollak.com**